Academic Catalog

 Description

 Overview of Radiologic Technology as a career.
-Radiographic terminology, positioning for abdomen, vital sign assessment, introduction to x-ray protection and production, radiographic image formation, patient care, basic computer operation and Internet application.
+Radiographic terminology, positioning for abdomen, vital sign assessment, introduction to x-ray protection and production, radiographic image formation, patient care, and radiation protection.
 Overview of program structure and student services.
 Intended for students in the Radiologic Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives